 NAval Logical, true in case of NA values in user´s defined checklist.

-plot Should a plot displaying range between probable maximum and minimum values of sum of DBI and position of sum of DBI in the range.
+plot Should a plot displaying range between probable maximum and minimum values of sum of DBI and position of sum of DBI in the range be plotted?
 By default, the plot is not rendered.

 Value